 Reaching all the way to our knees and insulated with 550-fill-goose down, The North Face Metropolis Parka II kept us warm and cozy when temperatures started to hit freezing.
-Lightweight and not loaded with tons of plush down, like our Best Buy award winner the Marmot Montreaux, we had no issues running errands in this jacket, despite the length.
+Lightweight and not loaded with tons of plush down, we had no issues running errands in this jacket, despite the length.
 Coated with a DWR (durable water repellent) layer, the exterior fabric isn't water-resistant, but not waterproof.

 Our Analysis and Test Results

 The North Face released the latest version of this jacket, the Metropolis III.
 The most notable change is the length: it appears that this newer version is a bit shorter, perhaps only hitting mid-thigh instead of knee-length like the Metropolis II.
 Other revisions include an updated baffle design, a rounded drop-tail hem in the back, and the addition of adjustable cuffs with Velcro, addressing a previous "con" we lamented regarding the lack of adjustable wrist cuffs which allowed warm air to escape from the arms of the jacket.
 The Metropolis III still uses 550 fill power down and retails for the same price as its predecessor.

 Compare the Metropolis III (first photo) to the II we tested (second photo).

 We're linking to the newest jacket above, but take note that the rest of this review refers to the Metropolis II that we tested.

 Hands-On Review of the Metropolis II

 Insulated with 550-fill-goose down and eight colors to choose from, The North Face Metropolis Parka II has something to offer everyone.
 Weighing in at about 1.8 lbs this jacket isn't heavy, despite its cozy insulation.
 It's water-resistant, but not waterproof, and it's intended for very wet weather.